kepheusikarius/nestThermostatLogger/README.md

 # Nest Thermostat Logger

 Project to log data from Google Nest thermostats into a Google Sheet, using the Smart Device Management (SDM) API and Apps Script.
-It also uses the weather.gov API to add local weather data.
+It also uses the openweathermap.org API to add local weather data.

 The SDM API was launched in September 2020 ([read more](https://developers.googleblog.com/2020/09/google-nest-device-access-console.html)).